iiab/iiab-admin-console/roles/console/files/help/Utilities.rst

 IIAB Admin Console - Utilities
 ==============================
-The options on this menu serve to monitor and diagnose problems on the School Server and to maintain some core data.
+The options on this menu serve to monitor and diagnose problems on Internet-in-a-Box and to maintain some core data.

 ###Change Password